- Gilda Radner was the first person I heard talk about having an eating disorder

 Documentary Love Gilda shares her eating disorders

 When you look for white cars, you see white cars.
-If you focus on the best parts of people, you see the best.
 Due to my food-related struggles, they’re high on my radar.
-So it never occur to me that others weren’t aware of Gilda’s disordered eating.
+So it never occured to me that others weren’t aware of Gilda’s disordered eating.

 When an audience member asked if Gilda had been open about her preoccupation with weight, I realized that Gilda is still creating awareness.